frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Lite-Prototype-User-Manual.md

 ![](docs/imgs/wifiui-packet-rate.png)

 In the previous steps, I have asked you to set the packet-rate to 100Hz already.
-Locking it on Shrew-Zero will allow for it to reconnect a bit faster.
+Locking it on Shrew will allow for it to reconnect a bit faster.

 #### AM32 Configurator